batkins33/TicketSorter5/README.md

 - `ocr_engine`: OCR backend to use (default `easyocr`)
 - `use_template_fallback`: enable template matching if OCR fails

+### Performance Logging

+Runtime metrics such as image extraction time, per-page OCR time, and overall batch duration are logged at the INFO level.
+Review the console output or log files to see where processing spends the most time.

 ## Development

 Run the automated tests with: